 In this study, hand gesture recognition for Yorùbá numeral was developed.
 The study employed canny edge detector and histogram of oriented gradient as feature extraction method and using support vector machine as its classifier.
 The developed system attempts to enhance the communication gap between hearing and hearing-impaired people in Yorùbá communities.
 The result produced from the evaluation of the performance of the system showed a robust output which indicates that the work can be incorporated into the deaf educational system.
-An average recognition rate of 94% on testing data was recorded over a dataset of 40 gestures.
+An overall recognition rate of 95% on tested data was recorded over a dataset of 40 gestures.
+The attributes extracted during feature extraction process enable the features to be unique for each gesture and this account for the variation in the accuracy of each Yorùbá numeral.
+For instance, numerals 1, 3, 5, and 7 which have 100% accuracy indicate that the numbers of vector processed for the gestures best describe the numerals.
 The method used in this study will be evaluated on a large dataset and compare with other methods such as linear discriminant analysis, artificial neural network and principal component analysis for efficient performance.
 Also, development of a real-time system will be considered for future work.